Skip to main content

 6. Personal Protective Equipment (PPE)

-• Disposable gloves (nitrile- avoid latex when possible) - Use double gloves when handling infectious agents or inoculating animals.
-Outer glove should overlay the cuff of gown.
+• Use double gloves when handling infectious agents or inoculating animals; outer glove overlays gown cuff.

 • Shoe covers